pop/pop.github.io/content/housing/buying_a_house_01_lets_go_shopping.rst

 Here's the road-map:

 1. `Part 1: 🛒 Let's Go Shopping! <buying-a-house-01-lets-go-shopping>`_ in which we start looking for houses.
-2. Part 2: **💸 Show Me the Money!** in which we buy a freaking house.
+2. `Part 2: 💸 Show Me the Money! <buying-a-house-02-show-me-the-money>`_ in which we buy a freaking house.
 3. Part 3: **👷 Renovation Station.** in which we live in the freaking house.
 4. Part 4: **📈 Is This Investing?** where we figure out if we made a huge financial mistake (or achievement!)